 Mango Frozen Yogurt

-- 1. Toss the mangos in the blender and then dump in the yogurt and honey.
+- Toss the mangos in the blender and then dump in the yogurt and honey.
 (The more mango you use, the more intense the mango flavor.)
 Blend on high until smooth and creamy.

-- 2. Scoop into dishes or onto cones and serve immediately.
+- Scoop into dishes or onto cones and serve immediately.
 (You can freeze the leftovers, though they'll turn into a solid mass of mango.
 We find it's best to just grab a spoon and everyone you can to polish off the batch of mango frozen yogurt within minutes of making it.)

-Recipe Testers Reviews
+Recipe Testers’ Reviews

-I also found medium to largish mangoes on sale at the store this weekend, so I bought 3 to weigh up the fresh chunks.
+I also found medium to large mangoes on sale at the store this weekend, so I bought 3 to weigh up the fresh chunks.
 The fresh chunks weighed in at 800 grams (about 28.5 ounces).
 If you have to cut the mangoes and freeze them, you’ll need to add several more hours to your overall time.
 Everyone enjoyed this very much, and it’s nice to know that we can have “ice cream” anytime, as long as we have frozen fruit in the freezer and yogurt in the fridge.